Audiosutras/documentation/docs/amazing_lists.md

 ### Pentesting tools

-[Flipper Zero](https://flipperzero.one/) s a portable multi-tool for pentesters and geeks in a toy-like body.
+[Flipper Zero](https://flipperzero.one/) is a portable multi-tool for pentesters and geeks in a toy-like body.
 It loves hacking digital stuff, such as radio protocols, access control systems, hardware, and more.
 It's fully open-source and customizable, so you can extend it in whatever way you like. - [Docs](https://docs.flipper.net/) - [Forums](https://forum.flipper.net/) - [Discord](https://discord.com/invite/y5E5m8jbgb)

 [Hak5](https://shop.hak5.org/) is industry leading hacker tools & award winning hacking shows for red teams, pentesters, cyber security students and IT professionals.